Supervisor Localization of Timed Discrete-Event Systems under Partial Observation and Communication Delay: Conclusions

 Moreover, we have extended the partial-observation supervisor localization to the case where inter-agent event communication is subject to bounded and unbounded delay.
 To address communication delay, we have developed an extended localization procedure based on explicit channel models and relative coobservability.
 We have proved that the resulting local controllers/preemptors collectively satisfy the communication delay requirements.
 The above results are both illustrated by a timed workcell example.

-In future research we shall extend the partial-observation localization procedure to study distributed control of large-scale systems, by combing the proposed supervisor localization with some efficient heterarchical synthesis procedure, e.g. \cite{FengWonham:2008}.
+In future research we shall extend the partial-observation localization procedure to study distributed control of large-scale systems, by combing the proposed supervisor localization with some efficient heterarchical synthesis procedure, e.g. \cite{FenWon08}.
+We shall also study an alternative approach that first synthesizes the full-observation centralized supervisor and then performs localization to respect the observable event subsets specified {\it a priori}.